 Bachelor of Science in Sign Language Interpreting

 The Bachelor of Science (B.S.)
-Degree In Sign Language Interpreting is designed To prepare students for employment as interpreters in educational settings and entry-level freelance assignments.
+Degree In Sign Language Interpreting is designed to prepare students for employment as interpreters in educational settings and entry-level freelance assignments.
+Students are taught with a "hands on" approach as they learn about the Deaf culture, how to collaborate in a professional setting and participate in field observations culminating with an interpreting internship.
 An Associate Degree in Sign Language Studies or its equivalent is required.
-Students are taught with a "hands on" approach as they learn about the Deaf culture, how to collaborate in a professional setting and participate in field observations culminating with an interpreting internship.
+ISU offers an Associate Degree in Sign Language Studies on the Pocatello campus.
 The Bachelor of Science Degree is only offered on the Meridian campus.

 Sign Language Interpreting Internship